magpie-ea/magpie-modules/README.md

 #### Included views

-\_babe provides several ready-made views which you can access form the `babeViews` object.
+\_magpie provides several ready-made views which you can access form the `magpieViews` object.
 The views use [js template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 * Trial Type Views (TTV):
-    * `babeViews.forcedChoice` - binary forced-choice task
+    * `magpieViews.forcedChoice` - binary forced-choice task
-    * `babeViews.sliderRating` - slider rating task
+    * `magpieViews.sliderRating` - slider rating task
-    * `babeViews.textboxInput` - textbox input task
+    * `magpieViews.textboxInput` - textbox input task
-    * `babeViews.dropdownMenu` - dropdown menu task
+    * `magpieViews.dropdownMenu` - dropdown menu task
-    * `babeViews.ratingScale` - Likert-scale rating task
+    * `magpieViews.ratingScale` - Likert-scale rating task
-    * `babeViews.sentenceChoice` - text selection task
+    * `magpieViews.sentenceChoice` - text selection task
-    * `babeViews.imageSelection` - click-on-a-picture task
+    * `magpieViews.imageSelection` - click-on-a-picture task
-    * `babeViews.keyPress`- press a button task
+    * `magpieViews.keyPress`- press a button task
-    * `babeViews.selfPacedReading`
+    * `magpieViews.selfPacedReading`
-    * `babeViews.selfPacedReading_ratingScale`
+    * `magpieViews.selfPacedReading_ratingScale`

 * Other Type Views (OTV):
-    * `babeViews.intro`  - introduction view
+    * `magpieViews.intro`  - introduction view
-    * `babeViews.instructions`-  instructions view
+    * `magpieViews.instructions`-  instructions view
-    * `babeViews.begin` - begin experiment view; can be used between the practice and the main view
+    * `magpieViews.begin` - begin experiment view; can be used between the practice and the main view
-    * `babeViews.postTest` - post-experiment questionnaire
+    * `magpieViews.postTest` - post-experiment questionnaire
-    * `babeViews.thanks` - the last view that handles the submission of the results of creates a table with the results in 'Debug Mode'
+    * `magpieViews.thanks` - the last view that handles the submission of the results of creates a table with the results in 'Debug Mode'

-Each \_babe view function takes an object as a parameter with obligatory and optional properties.
+Each \_magpie view function takes an object as a parameter with obligatory and optional properties.
-[Here](docs/views.md) you can find more information about how to use the \_babe views.
+[Here](docs/views.md) you can find more information about how to use the \_magpie views.

 #### Custom views